aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.1 Supervised Machine Learning: Regression and Classification/Week 3/readme.md

 ```

 - **Learning Rate:** This is a hyperparameter that controls the size of our steps.
 Too large, and we might overshoot valleys; too small, and it takes ages to converge.

+## The Problem of Overfitting

+### What is Overfitting?

+- **Too Good to Be True:** An overfit model performs exceptionally well on the training data it's learned from, but fails to generalize well to new, unseen data.
+- **Memorization, Not Learning:** The model becomes overly complex and focuses too closely on the specific details and noise present in the training data instead of learning the underlying general patterns.

+### Analogy: The Perfectionist Student

+Imagine a student who memorizes every word of their textbook for an exam.
+They might ace the test questions from the book, but if the exam contains new, slightly different questions, their answers will likely be off the mark.
+The student has overfit to the textbook.

+### Causes of Overfitting

+- **Complex Models:** Models with many parameters (like deep neural networks) have the flexibility to learn super intricate patterns, making them prone to overfitting.
+- **Small Datasets:** Limited training data can prevent the model from getting a representative view of the real-world problem.
+- **Noise:** If the training data is messy with errors or outliers, the model may try to account for these anomalies instead of the broader trend.
+- **Prolonged Training:** Training a model for too long can lead to it getting hyper-focused on the training data's specifics.

+### Recognizing Overfitting

+- **Huge Gap:** A vast difference between the performance on training data and validation/test data is a strong indicator of overfitting.
+The model is great at 'remembering' the training set, but bad at applying its knowledge to new scenarios.